akippnn/starlight/README.md

 ## Getting started

 > [!warning] For Ventoy users
->
 > There is a known issue with Ventoy at [ublue-os/main #108](https://github.com/ublue-os/main/issues/108).
 In the meantime, please use an alternative method to create bootable drives.

-If you do not currently use an Fedora OSTree system, create a bootable drive using the ISO from the [releases page](https://github.com/akippnn/starlight/releases) and then boot to it.
+If you do not currently use Fedora OSTree system, create a bootable drive using the ISO from the [releases page](https://github.com/akippnn/starlight/releases) and then boot to it.

+Otherwise, see below.

 ## Existing OSTree installation